Academic Advising for the Summer and Fall semesters will begin on March 6, 2023.

 Students receiving a Bachelor’s degree in Psychology will leave the program able to:

-- Engage in scientific reasoning and problem solving skills, including effective research methods,
+- Engage in scientific reasoning, problem-solving skills, and effective research methods

-- Understand ethically and socially responsible behaviors for professional and personal settings in a landscape that involves increasing diversity,
+- Understand ethically and socially responsible behaviors for professional and personal settings in a landscape of increasing diversity

-- Demonstrate competence in writing, oral, and interpersonal communication skills; and
+- Demonstrate competence in writing, oral, and interpersonal communication skills

 - Apply psychological content and skills to career goals